-Susanna Moore’s most recent book, Paradise of the Pacific: Approaching Hawaii was longlisted for the 2015 National Book Award for Nonfiction.
+Susanna Moore’s latest book is a memoir, Miss Aluminum, published in April 2020 by Farrar, Straus & Giroux.
+Her book Paradise of the Pacific: Approaching Hawaii was longlisted for the 2015 National Book Award for Nonfiction.
 Her other books include Light Years: A Girlhood in Hawai`i, I Myself Have Seen It: The Myth of Hawai`i, and seven novels including The Life of Objects; One Last Look; In the Cut; and My Old Sweetheart, a 1983 National Book Award Finalist for First Novel.
 Susanna has lectured and taught at Yale University, NYU’s Graduate School, Brooklyn Federal Detention Center, Australia’s University of Adelaide and Princeton University.
-She lives in Hawai’i.
+She currently lives in Manhattan.

 In her own words: “I am most interested by all that I don’t understand, rather than what I do.
 Don’t you think that is true of most writers?
 Interested in the possible as opposed to the probable?”